 Calm your body & mind

 You can listen to calming music on a soft volume.
-Most of the inflight media nowadays have CD’s with medication music, celtic music, bird chirping and other nature sounds, etc.. try it out.
+Most of the inflight media today have CD’s with medication music, celtic music, bird chirping and other nature sounds, etc.. try it out.

 5. Get that body hydrated